 Instant Pot Method

-- Add tomatoes, spices like turmeric powder, red chili powder, coriander powder, garam masala, salt, and cook till tomatoes turn soft, which takes 2-3 minutes.
+- Add tomatoes, spices like turmeric powder, red chili powder, coriander powder, garam masala, and salt.
+Cook till the tomatoes turn soft and mushy, which takes 2-3 minutes.

 - Then add rinsed lentils (dal), water, and give a stir.
 Adjust spices at this stage.
-Also, Deglaze the pot to make sure no food particle is sticking to the bottom to avoid the Burn message.
+Also, Deglaze the pot to ensure no food particle sticks to the bottom to avoid the Burn message.

 Stovetop Pressure Cooker